 During her time in legal academia, she has published numerous law review articles, three book chapters, one editorial (reprinted in USA Today Magazine), and submitted written legislative testimony.
-Her work has been cited in The Oxford Handbook of Bioethics (2007), Health Care Law and Ethics, (6th 2008), Implicit Racial Bias Across the Law (Cambridge Univ.
-Press 2012) and the United States Code Annotated.
-Her article, "Striving for Equality, But Settling for the Status Quo in Health Care: Is Title VI More Illusory Than Real?," 59 Rutgers L. Rev. 429-496 (2007), is cited under Law Review Commentaries in Title VI of the Civil Rights Act of 1964 (42 U.S.C.A. § 2000d), and in written testimony submitted to the United States Senate Judiciary Subcommittee on Human Rights and the Law (Dec.
-16, 2009).
+Her work has been cited in The Oxford Handbook of Bioethics (2007), Implicit Racial Bias Across the Law (Cambridge Univ.
+Press 2012), Lawless Capitalism: The Subprime Crisis and the Case for an Economic Rule of Law (NYU Press 2014), The New Eugenics: Selective Breeding in an Era of Reproductive Technologies (Yale Univ Press 2017) and the United States Code Annotated.

-While earning her Bachelors of Science in Honors Biology from the University of Michigan, Yearby wrote a thesis on plant biotechnology and served as a Research Assistant at the University of Natal in South Africa.
-In 2000, Yearby earned her Master of Public Health in Health Policy & Management from Johns Hopkins School of Public Health and her law degree from Georgetown University Law Center, where she was on the Dean's List.
-After law school, she worked at the U.S. Department of Health and Human Services as an Assistant Regional Counsel and served as a law clerk for the Honorable Ann Claire Williams of the U.S. Court of Appeals for the Seventh Circuit.
+While earning her BS in honors biology from the University of Michigan, Yearby wrote a thesis on plant biotechnology and served as a research assistant at the University of Natal in South Africa.
+In 2000, Yearby earned her MPH in health policy and management from Johns Hopkins School of Public Health and her law degree from Georgetown University Law Center.
+After law school, she worked at the U.S. Department of Health and Human Services as an assistant regional counsel and served as a law clerk for the Honorable Ann Claire Williams of the U.S. Court of Appeals for the Seventh Circuit.